Everything you need to know about Miley Cyrus and Liam Hemsworth’s 10-year relationship

 - Getty Images / Jason Merritt

-The album “Can’t Be Tamed” was Cyrus’ first break-out into more “adult” music, but she also shared with MTV News at the time that much of the album was influenced by Liam.
+The album “Can’t Be Tamed,” which was released in June 2010, was Cyrus’ first break-out into more “adult” music.
+She told MTV News at the time that much of the album was influenced by Hemsworth.

-“All of them are about him in a way, but it’s also about past relationships that you gotta get over and move on and just about freeing yourself from anything that you feel holds you back,” she told MTV News.
+“All of them are about him in a way, but it’s also about past relationships that you’ve got to get over and move on and just about freeing yourself from anything that you feel holds you back,” she said.
 “Just let go of anything that’s not going to help you in your future and … always keep going forward.”

 August 2010: They confirmed their first breakup.